The 23 Best Travel Apps Every Traveler Should Know About

-Whether you’re looking for an app that will give you discounts to popular local events, get you a last-minute booking at a fraction of the price, or help you breeze through the airport, these are the 25 free apps you’ll want to download before your next trip.
+Whether you’re looking for an app that will give you discounts to popular local events, get you a last-minute booking at a fraction of the price, or help you breeze through the airport, these are the 23 best travel apps you’ll want to download before your next trip.

 Citymapper helps travelers find the speediest route to their destination, providing the fastest routes and step-by-step instructions on where to find the nearest bus and train stations.
 You’ll be able to see when the next arrivals will be at each of these locations, while real-time routing means you’ll get updates every minute.
 The app also has a chat feature that allows you to update friends and family on where you are in real time.